stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 Like in Haskell, we can define a constrained function with the `Num a =>` syntax.
-Internally, Idris2 uses the following type for `square`, and before we move on, I'd like to quickly explain what's going on here:
+Internally, Idris2 uses the following type for `square` (and we could ourselves have declared `square`s type this way), and before we move on, I'd like to quickly explain what's going on here:

 ```